cs1302uga/cs1302-hw00/README.md

    * What exactly does it mean for the game to be a tie?
 The more specific you are, the easier it will be to turn your idea into code.
    * What other methods can we call to simplify the implementation?
-   * Hint: you can implement this method in just one line of code!
+   * Hint: you can implement this method in just one line of code (but you don't have to)!
 <hr/>

 ![CP](https://img.shields.io/badge/Just%20Finished%20Checkpoint-1-success?style=for-the-badge)